bckohan/enum-properties/doc/source/examples.rst

         AVENUE  = 2,    'AVE', ['AV', 'AVEN', 'AVENU', 'AVN', 'AVNUE'] CIRCLE  = 3,    'CIR', ['CIRC', 'CIRCL', 'CRCL', 'CRCLE']

-        # ... most types elided for brevity
+        # ... other types elided for brevity

-The builtin `name` property is the long-form official name for the route.
-By default enum properties does not make the `name` property case insensitive, so we override the default behavior by specifying it in `_symmetric_builtins_`.
+The builtin ``name`` property is the long-form official name for the route.
+By default enum properties does not make the ``name`` property case insensitive, so we override the default behavior by specifying it in ``_symmetric_builtins_``.
 We also add a case insensitive abbreviation property and alt property.
 The alt property is a list of common alternative abbreviations.
 Now we can instantiate our enum from any valid route name, abbreviation or common alternative like so:

 .. code-block:: python